WARF, Pfizer Sign Agreement for Human Embryonic Stem Cells

 Madison, Wisconsin — Pfizer Inc., a major biopharmaceutical company, and the Wisconsin Alumni Research Foundation (WARF), the private, nonprofit patenting and licensing organization for the University of Wisconsin-Madison, announced May 5 that they have signed a license for human embryonic stem (hES) cell patents for the development of new drug therapies.

 The Wisconsin Alumni Research Foundation license provides Pfizer the rights to work with hES cells for drug research and discovery.
-Securing appropriate licenses, in an area as broad and rapidly moving as regenerative medicine, helps ensure rapid and efficient utilization of the many existing discoveries and inventions in this field and allows for the efficient transfer of information for development of future inventions.
+Securing appropriate licenses, in an area as broad and rapidly moving as regenerative medicine, helps ensure rapid and efficient use of the many existing discoveries and inventions in this field and allows for the efficient transfer of information for development of future inventions.

 "Our license with WARF provides us with information and materials that will allow us to use their cell lines to explore a whole new range of therapies," says Ruth McKernan, chief scientific officer of Pfizer Regenerative Medicine.
 "Stem cells can be used to create specialized human tissue.
 Our scientists will determine how new medicines may be able to improve the way stem cells regenerate damaged tissues.
 We will be optimizing the production of cells that could, one day, be used for therapeutic purposes.